OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

-Privacy Policy
+Privacy Policy Information we collect How we use information we collect Transparency and choice Information you share Accessing and updating your personal information Information we share Information security When this Privacy Policy applies Compliance and cooperation with regulatory authorities Changes Specific product practices Hide examples Show examples Hide examples

-Last modified: December 20, 2013 (view archived versions)
+Last modified: March 31, 2014 (view archived versions)

 There are many different ways you can use our services – to search for and share information, to communicate with other people or to create new content.
 When you share information with us, for example by creating a Google Account, we can make those services even better – to show you more relevant search results and ads, to help you connect with people or to make sharing with others quicker and easier.
 As you use our services, we want you to be clear how we’re using information and the ways in which you can protect your privacy.